OmkarrSurve/SSH-HoneyPot-integrated-with-Splunk/splunk_hec_setup.md

    - Click **New Token**.
    - Name: `cowrie_hec`
    - Source type: (choose `cowrie` or `json`), Index: create or select `cowrie`.
-   - Click **Save** and copy the Token value (long string) to use on Kali.
+   - Click **Save** and copy the Token value (long string) to use on your Linux VM.

 4. Configure Windows Firewall:
+   - Click win+R, type:control
+   - Go to **Windows Defender Firewall**
+   - Click **Advanced settings** on the left panel.This opens Windows Defender Firewall with Advanced Security.
+   - In the left pane, click **Inbound Rules**.
+   - In the right pane, click **New Rule…**
+   - Choose **Port → Next.**
+   - Select TCP and enter 8088 in **“Specific local ports” → Next.**
+   - Select **Allow the connection → Next.**
+   - Choose Domain, Private, Public (all checked unless you want to restrict) → Next.
+   - Give the rule a name, e.g., **Splunk HEC → Finish.**
-   - Allow inbound TCP port `8088` for the Splunk server host so Kali can reach it.
-   - Optionally restrict source IPs to your Kali VM IP.
+   - This Allow inbound TCP port `8088` for the Splunk server host so Kali can reach it and optionally restricts source IPs to your Linux VM IP.

-5. Confirm Splunk is listening (on Windows cmd/powershell):
+6. Confirm Splunk is listening (on Windows cmd/powershell):
    ```
    netstat -an | findstr 8088
    ```
    — it should show `LISTENING`.

-## Part B — On Kali: allow cowrie outbound to Windows Splunk
+## Part B — On your Linux VM: allow cowrie outbound to Windows Splunk

-If you previously blocked all outbound traffic for the cowrie user, allow only the Splunk IP:
+Note:
+   - If your VM is on the same host or device, ensure your windows ip is not the localhost one.
+   - To get your windows ip, open command prompt and type ipconfig, this will provide you your windows ip configuration
+   - Choose the ethernet adapter ethernet 3 IP (Worked for me)

 ```bash
 # run as root or sudo